Bhopal disaster: Immediate aftermath

 Lacking any safe alternative, on 16 December, tanks 611 and 619 were emptied of the remaining MIC by reactivating the plant and continuing the manufacture of pesticide.
 Despite safety precautions such as having water-carrying helicopters continually overflying the plant, this led to a second mass evacuation from Bhopal.
 The Government of India passed the "Bhopal Gas Leak Disaster Act" that gave the government rights to represent all victims, whether or not in India.
 Complaints of lack of information or misinformation were widespread.
 An Indian government spokesman said, "Carbide is more interested in getting information from us than in helping our relief work".

-Formal statements were issued that air, water, vegetation and foodstuffs were safe, but people were warned not to consume fish.
+Formal statements were issued that air, water, vegetation, and foodstuffs were safe, but people were warned not to consume fish.
 The number of children exposed to the gases was at least 200,000.
-Within weeks, the State Government established a number of hospitals, clinics and mobile units in the gas-affected area to treat the victims.
+Within weeks, the State Government established a number of hospitals, clinics, and mobile units in the gas-affected area to treat the victims.
 S. Ravi Rajan (Prof. Environmental Studies, U.C.
-Santa Cruz) outlines the financially-driven undertones of the company's actions.
+Santa Cruz) outlines the financially driven undertones of the company's actions.
 UCC had participated in decades of previous instances of "environmental negligence in every part of the world", directing its "responsibility… to its shareholders", and numerous dealings with local and international political and economic powers.
 The company's response to the Bhopal accident was what Rajan describes as a "campaign of erasure", meaning the transfer of liability and responsibility of the cause of the gas leak, the event itself, and the aftermath.
 Rajan then argues that this type of response is to be expected "according to [the] established cultural practice" within large corporations such as UCC.
-Since UCC absolved itself from the situation, the Indian government was the next institution that was looked to by the people of Bhopal, but they too had not prepared for such an event.
-The government's attempts at short and long-term plans failed in successfully aiding victims, and instead "created an ecology of opportunity… built largely at the expense of the victims."
+Since UCC absolved itself from the situation, the Indian government was the next institution that was looked to by the people of Bhopal, but they had also not prepared for such an event.
+The government's attempts at short and long-term plans failed in successfully aiding victims and instead "created an ecology of opportunity… built largely at the expense of the victims."